Angling Resources and Information Centre

 Once the WCF has been paid it can also be applied to your annual hunting and/or trapping license.

 Where can I buy a fishing licence?

-* Note: Angling licences are not available for purchase until April 1st
+* Note: The E-licence site is not available until April 1st each year.

 When does angling season open and close?

 Angling season for all freshwater fish species opens on April 15th each year.
 Find detailed information on common game fish species from the links below:

 Smelts are a popular food fish for many Islanders.